system76/docs/content/setup-face-recognition.md

 You can always change this setting in the config.
 What profile would you like to use? [f/b/s]:
 ```
+Select profile you want to use by typing <kbd>f</kbd>, <kbd>b</kbd>, <kbd>s</kbd> for Fast, Balanced or Secure profiles, accordingly, and pressing <kbd>Enter</kbd>.
 After that Howdy will download and install required dependencies for face recognition.

 When everything is done you will be returned to terminal.
 Now it's time to add a face for login.
 For that, run:
 ```bash
 sudo howdy add
 ```
-You will be asked for your sudo password, type it in and press <kbd>enter</kbd>.
+You will be asked for your sudo password, type it in and press <kbd>Enter</kbd>.
 You will be asked to label the new model.
 It's similar to how you're asked to label a fingerprint you're adding on your phone.
 Something like 'face1' or 'John's face' will suffice.

 Once that's done you successfully finished setting up howdy.
 Try it out by locking your screen and pressing any button to open login.
 If everything is setup correctly - you will be logged in by <u>handy</u> with your face.